Men's Dress Shirts Buying Guide

 A convertible cuff can be closed with buttons or cufflinks.

-Placement: Pay attention to where pockets are placed.
+Pay attention to where pockets are placed.
 Men's shirts with two chest pockets are considered to be less formal.
-Discount dress shirts with button-down collars are more likely to have a chest pocket, and shirts worn with a vest or with suspenders should not have pockets, so your chest does not appear bulky.
+Dress shirts with button-down collars are more likely to have a chest pocket, and shirts worn with a vest or with suspenders should not have pockets, so your chest does not appear bulky.